tahaEntesari/open-unlearning/community/methods/PDU/README.md

-# TITLE
-- Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models
+# Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models

  We propose a new formulation of LLM unlearning